Print article

 Viet Nam to become ASEAN's fastest growing economy in 2024: HSBC

-VGP - HSBC Bank forecasts that Viet Nam's economy will grow 7 percent in 2024, becoming the fastest growing economy in ASEAN and creating as much new GDP as the Netherlands.
+VGP - HSBC forecasts that Viet Nam's economy will grow 7 percent in 2024, becoming the fastest growing economy in ASEAN and creating as much new GDP as the Netherlands.

 Posts Thuy Duong